Learning $k$-Modal Distributions via Testing: Learning -modal Distributions

+Since $\ell+t \le d$, by Fact~\ref{fact:vc} and our conditioning, the contribution of the first two terms to the sum is upper bounded by $\eps$.

 We proceed to bound the contribution of the third term.
-Since $p$ is $k$-modal, at most $k$ of the light intervals $I'_j$ are not monotone for $p.$ Call these intervals ``bad''.
+Since $p$ is $k$-modal, at most $k$ of the light intervals $I'_j$ are not monotone for $p.$ Call these intervals ``bad'' and denote by $\mathcal{B}$ as the set of bad intervals.
 Even though we have not identified the bad intervals, we know that all such intervals are light.
-Therefore, their total probability mass under $p$ is at most $k \cdot (\eps/(5k)+2\tau)$.
-This implies that the contribution of bad intervals to the third term of the variation distance is at most $\eps/4$.
-(Note that this statement holds true independent of the samples $\mathbf{s}$ we draw in Step 4.)
-It remains to bound the contribution of monotone intervals to the third term.
+Therefore, their total empirical probability mass (under $\widehat{p}_m$) is at most $k \cdot \eps/(5k) = \eps/5$, i.e., $\littlesum_{I \in \mathcal{B}} \widehat{p}(I) \le \eps/5$.
+By our conditioning \newer{(see Equation~(\ref{eqn:cond}))} and the triangle inequality it follows that